uhi22/wifican/README.md

 ## News

+### 2024-04-24

+Wifican used by forum members, and description on the openinverter wiki available.

 ### 2023-10-10

 Receive path runs much more stable with the own TWAI FIFO driver.
 Transmit path not yet implemented.